bnb/awesome-hyper/README.md

 * [hyperterm-panda](https://www.npmjs.com/package/hyperterm-panda) — Panda syntax theme a superminimal, dark Syntax Theme — HyperTerm port.
 * [hyperterm-cobatl2-theme](https://www.npmjs.com/package/hyperterm-cobalt2-theme) - Dusty Blue, dark with vibrant pops of colour for the important stuff.
 Goes well with Cobalt2 ZSH theme.
 * [hyperterm-unlease](https://www.npmjs.com/package/hyperterm-unlease) - A fresh theme for Hyperterm that makes you feel like there's one of those pine tree car air fresheners hanging from your terminal.
-* [hyperterm-materialshell](https://www.npmjs.com/package/hyperterm-materialshell) - A material design theme for HyperTerm based on [materialshell](https://github.com/carloscuesta/materialshell).
+* [hyperterm-materialshell](https://www.npmjs.com/package/hyperterm-materialshell) - A dark material design theme with a good contrast and color pops at the important parts.
+Designed to be easy on the eyes, based on [materialshell](https://github.com/carloscuesta/materialshell).
 * Know of another really awesome theme?
 [Get it on awesome-hyperterm!](https://github.com/bnb/awesome-hyperterm/issues/new)

 # Resources